 *Active longtime member of the Northwest District Democrats group

 I have been in the finance arena since 2012.
-I am a Mortgage Loan Officer, where I help make dreams of homeownership come true by helping to get the financing together for a home purchase.
+I am a Community Loan Officer, where I help make dreams of homeownership come true by helping to get the financing together for a home purchase.

 I will continue my work in having our Northwest Neighborhood Service Center (NSC) be more accepting of the neighborhood associations; to not just listen to their concerns, but also empathize and react to them in a timely manner, as if they themselves were experiencing these same issues.